 Other local or national funds

 The Maryland Health Benefits Exchange (Maryland Health Connection.gov) is available for enrollment and case managers may assist the client in understanding the client’s options.

+For more information on linkage and standards of care for case management, refer to Health Officer Memo #13-42.

-Question: If a county resident with a household incomes of from 139-250% of Federal Poverty Guidelines enrolls and is initially obtain insurance through the “Exchange” via Maryland Health Connection, etc., but fail to keep up with premiums and lose their insurance, can the individual receive services through the CRF-CPEST Program?
+Question: If a county resident with a household income of 139% to 250% of Federal Poverty Guidelines enrolls and obtains insurance through the “Exchange” via Maryland Health Connection, etc., but fails to keep up with premiums and loses their insurance, can the individual receive services through the CRF-CPEST Program?

-Answer: Clients who may be eligible for the “Exchange”, but do not enroll or fail to keep up with premiums and lose their insurance, are allowed to enroll in the CRF-CPEST program should they meet program eligibility requirements.
+Answer: Clients who may be eligible for the “Exchange” but do not enroll or fail to keep up with premiums and lose their insurance are allowed to enroll in the CRF-CPEST Program should they meet program eligibility requirements.
 If an individual is uninsured, they are eligible to receive program services if all other program eligibility requirements are met.